GNQ2018/AwesomeDataScience/README.md

 Anaconda url：https://www.continuum.io/downloads

-2.Test the use of IDE(using Spyder of Anaconda)
+2. Test the use of IDE(using Spyder of Anaconda)

 (1)